-Commonly referred to as the jewel orchid for its exquisite beauty, Ludisia is a genus that only contains one plant: L. discolor, which is popular in Asia.
-These ornamental plants grow in China and Southeast Asia and are often grown in containers.
-The jewel orchid is so named because of the loveliness of its foliage, which is streaked with violet and red, and for its delicate white flowers.
+Commonly referred to as the jewel orchid for its exquisite beauty, Ludisia is a genus that only contains one plant: L. discolor.
+This ornamental plant, popular in Asia, grows in China and Southeast Asia.
+They are often grown in containers.
+The jewel orchid is so named because of the loveliness of its foliage, which is often streaked with violet and red, and for its delicate white flowers.

 They flower annually, assuming they’ve been well-fed and kept, and the flowers last about a month or so before they die back.
 With their subtle, lovely colors, these plants make a great addition to any collection of tropical orchids, especially in a shade house.